miacchavez/miacchavez.github.io/experiences.md

     <li>Communicating technical and ethical trade-offs clearly under time pressure and judge questioning.</li>
     <li>Strategic planning—deciding which arguments to emphasize and how to divide speaking roles with my teammate.</li>
     <li>Translating abstract ethical frameworks into concrete engineering and business decisions.</li>
-    <li>Reflecting on other teams’ strategies to identify how future CSU teams can compete even more effectively. :contentReference[oaicite:1]{index=1}</li>
+    <li>Reflecting on other teams’ strategies to strengthen CSU’s competitiveness in future years.</li>
   </ul>

   <h4>Professional Development &amp; Networking</h4>
   <ul class="experience-list">
-    <li>Toured key sites in Washington, D.C., connecting policy, national security, and engineering ethics. :contentReference[oaicite:2]{index=2}</li>
+    <li>Toured key sites in Washington, D.C., connecting policy, national security, and engineering ethics.</li>
-    <li>Joined a call with NASA astronaut Sunita “Suni” Williams, learning about reliability and decision-making when lives are on the line. :contentReference[oaicite:3]{index=3}</li>
+    <li>Joined a call with NASA astronaut Sunita “Suni” Williams, discussing reliability and ethical decision-making when lives are on the line.</li>
     <li>Received resume feedback, recruiting tips, and career advice directly from Lockheed engineers and hiring managers.</li>
-    <li>Built a national network of engineering students and strengthened my professional confidence. :contentReference[oaicite:4]{index=4}</li>
+    <li>Built a national network of engineering students and strengthened my professional confidence.</li>
   </ul>

   <p class="summary">